Japanese escort ship CD-194: History

-She was laid down on 18 December 1944 at the Nagasaki shipyard of Mitsubishi Heavy Industries for the benefit of the Imperial Japanese Navy and launched on 15 February 1944.
+She was laid down on 18 December 1944 at the Nagasaki shipyard of Mitsubishi Heavy Industries for the benefit of the Imperial Japanese Navy and launched on 15 February 1945.
 On 15 March 1945, she was completed and commissioned.
 On 10 August 1945, she was damaged along with CD-198 by enemy aircraft in the Tsushima Strait at 34°42′N 130°13′E. On 15 August 1945, Japan announced their unconditional surrender and she was turned over to the Allies.
 On 5 October 1945, she was struck from the Navy List.
 She was assigned to the Allied Repatriation Service and went on several repatriation journeys.

 On 6 July 1947, she was ceded to the Republic of China as a war reparation and renamed Weihai (威海).

-On 23 April 1949, she was attacked an damage by gunfire on the Yangtze River and seized by forces of the People's Republic of China.
+On 23 April 1949, she was attacked and damaged by gunfire on the Yangtze River and caltured by forces of the People's Republic of China.
+She was commissioned in March 1950 as Jinan (217).
+In October 1975 it was sunk as a target ship.